2019 Year-End and 2020 Planning

 Trustees of insurance trusts and other inter vivos trusts should make sure that Crummey notices are up to date.
 If a trust includes a Crummey power or withdrawal right, the Trustee should send notices to the Crummey power holders in a timely fashion.
 The Trustee should keep the Crummey notices with the trust records.

-If you plan on making any year end gifts in excess of your annual exclusion amount, please contact us so that we may discuss these considerations in more detail.
+If you are considering making any year end gifts in excess of your annual exclusion amount, please contact us so that we may discuss your plans in more detail.

 Distributions from Retirement Accounts